oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

         - '@AcmeDemoBundle/Tests/Behat/Features'
 ```

-Every bundle that has configured suite in configuration file will not be autoloaded by extension.
+Manually configured test suits are not autoloaded by the extension.

 ### Feature isolation